freyxfi/freyxfi.github.io/_posts/2024-08-31-100DaysofHacking-Roadmap.md

 Alright, that’s a lot.
 In the end, I’ll share my journey here on my blog (with different articles every day), so keep in touch.
 Also, follow my new Twitter account: [twitter.com/xss2rcs](https://twitter.com/xss2rcs).
 But heads up—I won’t follow back, lol.

-Special thanks to 0xfxiii(Ben), Lukas, Sameer Husain, Pinchu, Rakesh, Anso (The girl I love) for forcing me to do this haha
+Special thanks to 0xfxiii(Ben), Lukas, Sameer Husain, Pinchu, Rakesh, Anso (The girl I love) for forcing me to do this haha.